Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

       ipython notebook
 ```

-If everything works your browser should open and you can select the `notebook` and start playing.
+If everything works your browser should open and you can select the `notebook` and start experimenting!

 PDF, HTML, SlideShow Final Build Script
 ------------